ably/spaces/demo/README.md

 First, create a `.env` file in this folder, based on the `.env.example`.
 You will need environment variables listed in there.

 You will need [node.js](https://nodejs.org/en/) & the [netlify cli](https://docs.netlify.com/cli/get-started/) installed.
-The demo has separate depdendecies to the library, you will need to run `npm install` in this folder as well as the root one.
+The demo has separate dependencies to the library, you will need to run `npm install` in this folder as well as the root one.

 To run the development server, do `npm run start`.
 This will start a Netlify dev server, and will make sure the auth endpoint in `api` works correctly locally.